 I wanted to make some festive Christmas themed fruit snacks this time, which you could either take to a holiday party, put a handful in a mason jar for neighbor gifts, send in your kids’ lunches, or just make for a fun cooking/craft project.
 The kids and my mom will whip up a batch just for fun to have a healthy tasty treat lying around.
 Or you could always use it as #1 in my 4 Secrets to Successfully Shopping With a Baby!

 The Juice: 1 Cup

 You’ll want the juice to be fairly strong and not watered down.
 The flavor will get diluted a lot so using something like the 100% Red Tart Cherry Juice below is perfect.
 Since I was going for the whole Christmas theme, I wanted a red, green, and white juice.
 The red and white were pretty easy, but I will warn you the green came out tasting a little grassy.
-I suppose if you like green juice, you would like it as a gummy as well.
+I think next time I would use the Naked Juice Green Machine.

 Pour the juice into a saucepan.
 If you can find a cute helper, even better.